9 Tips to Make Christmas Morning a Breeze

 1. Prep the coffee

 Whatever it takes to make coffee at your house, get it all ready before your head hits the pillow.
 Grind the beans, load up the filter, get the pot of water poured, and at the ready.
 If you have a coffee maker with a built-in timer, set it!
 The point is to eliminate all the work.
 If all you need to do is press a button in the morning, that’s awesome.
-Just don’t forget to do it first thing after your feet hit the floor.
+Don’t forget to do it first after your feet hit the floor.

 2. Spill-proof cups and mugs

 Locate your travel mugs, sippy cups—drinking vessels that have lids—and set them out.
-Oh, how many Christmas mornings have been temporarily spoiled by spilled hot chocolate, coffee, tea, or orange juice?
+How many Christmas mornings have been temporarily spoiled by spilled hot chocolate, coffee, tea, or orange juice?
 A big mess right there on the beautiful carpet that sends at least two clean freaks running for towels, scrubbers, and maybe even the carpet cleaning machine!
 Please no, not on Christmas.
 Pre-empt even the hint of a spill with spill-proof cups and mugs.

 3. Breakfast setup

 Whatever you will be having for breakfast, do all the prep work you can the night before.
-If it’s Cinnamon Rolls (for sure!), make sure those Pillsbury Grands are handy in the refrigerator along with the heavy cream.
+If it’s Cinnamon Rolls (for sure!), make sure those Pillsbury Grands are handy in the refrigerator and the heavy cream.
 Measure out the brown sugar in a bowl or cup so you don’t have to go looking for it in the morning.
 Have the baking pan all prepped and ready to go.

 Making a breakfast casserole?
 Opt for a recipe for the slow cooker so you can get going the night before.
 Set the slow cooker for how many hours it takes, timing its finish with your family’s big event in the morning.
 Check this site for lots of slow cooker breakfast casserole recipes.